InteractiveComputerGraphics/splashsurf/README.md

 The implementation first computes the density of each particles using the typical SPH approach with a cubic kernel.
 This density is then interpolated onto a sparse grid using spatial hashing in the support radius of each particle.
 Finally, the marching cubes reconstruction is performed only in those grid cells where the density values cross the surface threshold.

-Due the use of hash maps and multi-threading (if enabled), the output of this implementation is not deterministic.
+Due the use of hash maps in release mode and multi-threading (if enabled), the output of this implementation is not deterministic.
 To help with debugging, the implementation switches to binary trees in debug builds.

 ## Usage